How do I politely ask when an employee will return to work after a death in the family?

 • Give the employee time to cope, and arrange a second contact.

-On this second contact you may want to ask for specifics about their return plans, but you should use your best judgment about whether it is appropriate to ask for these details during this conversation.
-Again, express your condolences and sympathy.
-Rather than plunging ahead with an abrupt question, let the person talk and give you a plan.
+Here’s one suggestion for how to ask an employee if they are coming to work: Rather than plunging ahead with an abrupt question, let the person talk and give you a plan.
 If the employee doesn’t commit to a date, you can ask some gentle, prompting questions: “Should we arrange to cover your shift next week?”
 Or, “Do you want to talk with Tina and prep her for Tuesday’s meeting?”.
 These gentle prompts may lead the way to a discussion of returning to work.
-If not, do be direct at this point and ask clearly when the employee plans to return to work: “Do you have a date in mind when you’ll return to work?”
-Reference your company’s bereavement policy if appropriate.
+If not, be direct at this point and ask clearly when the employee plans to return to work: “Do you have a date in mind when you’ll return to work?”
+Reference your company’s bereavement leave policy if appropriate.

 If the employee isn’t sure, allow some time to sort it out, and set a firm date for the next contact.
 If you are outside of the time limit in your policy, you may want to discuss this with your employee so they are aware of any potential impact to pay or benefits.